Aliases for ULBP1 Gene

 GeneCards Summary for ULBP1 Gene

 ULBP1 (UL16 Binding Protein 1) is a Protein Coding gene.
-Among its related pathways are Immune System and Immune response Role of DAP12 receptors in NK cells.
+Among its related pathways are Immune response Role of DAP12 receptors in NK cells and Class I MHC mediated antigen processing and presentation.
 GO annotations related to this gene include peptide antigen binding and natural killer cell lectin-like receptor binding.
-An important paralog of this gene is ULBP3.
+An important paralog of this gene is ULBP2.

 UniProtKB/Swiss-Prot for ULBP1 Gene